Seven things you NEED to do now to boost your SEO

 It’s the easiest (and cheapest) way to do your SEO and help your website to hit that all-important spot on page on of Google for the right search terms.

-So if you’re ready to plan your SEO strategy in just four weeks, come and join us inside the SEO Kit and get started right now.
+So if you’re ready to plan your SEO strategy, come and join us inside the SEO Kit and get started right now.

 Photo by Windows